 Develop hobbies and spend time with your family.

-I only wish I have free time for these things about a year and a half ago
+wish I have free time for these things about a year and a half ago

 We're on a big 50 Mbps pipe from a major provider in Toledo, OH.